-Based on a student's choice, the poll under discussion may have already been done by a research company or only suggested by the student himself, who could subsequently prepare a research report (for a poll already done) or a project (for a poll suggested only).
+Based on a student's choice, the poll under discussion may have already been done by a research company or only suggested by the student himself, who could subsequently prepare a project (for a poll suggested only).
 During the course and also after its conclusion, this research report or project will be revised also more than once after meetings between the student and the teacher.
 This way, the student will better consolidate theories and techniques learned during the lessons through professional practice.